stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 platform written in Scala.

-^ This first tutorial is primarily concerned with analyzing Bytecode.
+^ This first tutorial is primarily concerned with analyzing Java bytecode.

 ---

 # Requirements

- - Java 8
+ - Java 8 (JavaFX if the OpenJDK is used)

  - [Scala 2.12.8](http://scala-lang.org)